ballerina-platform/ballerina-distribution/examples/access-optional-json-elements/access_optional_json_elements.md

-# Acessing optional JSON elements
+# Accessing optional JSON elements

 If there is no prior knowledge of the availability of a particular field, optional field access (`?.`) can be used on the `json` value.
 If the particular field is not available, it will return `nil`.